AMbitionProjects/AMU-3d-printer/README.md

  - simplified fastener sourcing

-all M3 screws are 8/12/20/40mm socket heads, and all M5 screws are 10/15/20mm button heads.
+All M3 screws are 8/12/20/40mm socket heads, and all M5 screws are 10/15/20mm button heads.
 Few extra M4 screws are needed for power supply mount

+ - Hotend choice

+Currently the hotend supports a V6 groove mount and the LDO orbiter v2 hotend.

+A mount for the LDO smart orbiter V3 is in the works.